 Melissa’s practice area includes serving as a mediator, arbitrator and litigator in Coweta, Carroll, Troup, Heard and Meriwether counties.
 Her experience litigating in family law and taking on high asset divorce cases makes her very qualified to assist couples with mediations and arbitrations.

 Melissa Griffis is admitted to all courts in the State of Georgia and the State of Alabama.
-She is an active member of the First Baptist Church of Newnan serving as a youth Sunday School Teacher, Volunteer and Ladies Bible Study Leader.
+She is an active member of the Roopville Road Baptist Church serving as a youth Volunteer and Ladies Bible Study Leader.